liberaledemokraten/asciidoc-theme/README.md

   -f=document.adoc | --filename=document.adoc
     convert the file 'document.adoc'

   -h | --help
     show usage (in German) and exit

+  -v | --version
+    show versioning information (in German) and exit

 NOTE: The plain theme is set as the default theme.
 You can however also add a '-p' for it if you wish so.
 CAUTION: The latest option may overwrite previously entered ones.